-The Complete CEM 11+ Programme - Preview
+The Complete CEM 11+ Programme - Preview Vocabulary and Verbal Reasoning

 This preview is designed to show you in some depth the work we'll go through in this course.
-It covers all elements of the CEM 11 Plus exam.
+It covers the Vocabulary and Verbal Reasoning elements of the CEM 11 Plus exam.